Turn Trimming Byproduct into Cash with Solventless Extraction

 What do you do with your trim?
 If you’re not performing some sort of post-processing, like dry sift extraction, you might be throwing money away.

-Before we talk extraction, we’ve got to spend a minute talking about trichomes.
+extraction, we’ve got to spend a minute talking about trichomes.

 Trichomes are tiny, mushroom-shaped outgrowths or appendages that cover the surface of female cannabis plants during their blooming stage — they can also be found on other plant species throughout nature.